ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {:codeblock}

-#### Example of using HTTP to retrieve a list of the first five documents from a database, applying the user-created `by_title` view:
+#### Example of using HTTP to retrieve a list of the first five documents from a database, applying the user-created `by_title` view

 ```http
 GET /$DATABASE/_design/$DDOC/_view/by_title?limit=5 HTTP/1.1